 And winding and gluing…and winding and gluing.
 This was really a slow process.
 I had no idea it would take so long.
 My friend painted an entire room, 2 coats of paint plus one coat of primer and I was only half done with this rug.
 After using the 3 rolls of natural sisal I realized we would need more, so we ran back to Home Depot for 3 more.
-By the time I was on the 5th or 6th roll and about 6-7 hours in, I was literally cursing this project.
-I had to call it a day before finishing.
+By the time I was on the 5th or 6th roll and about 6 hours in, I had to call it a day before finishing.

 I don’t think this project would’ve been that bad if I had known how long it would take.
 Then I wouldn’t have tried to complete it from start to finish in one day.
 If you can leave it aside somewhere and just add to it when you have some free time, it would be less tedious.

-We also picked up some inexpensive rubber shelf liners to use as a backing, to keep it from sliding.
+We also picked up some inexpensive rubber shelf liner to use as a backing, to keep it from sliding.

 Home Depot also sells much larger sisal rope that would make the project go much quicker, but I didn’t want the rug to be so thick that the table would be elevated.